shivom123/website-viewer-xblock/README.md

 ------------

 Install package
+* Before installation activate your env then run below command:
 ```

   pip install git+https://github.com/shivom123/website-viewer-xblock.git
-  restart your studio server then it will reflect there.

 ```
+* restart your studio server then it will reflect there.

 # Usage
 * Add `xblock_website_viewer` to the list of advanced modules in the advanced settings of a course.